 Now we use the product rule to find the first and second derivatives.
 Check these for yourself; they're fiddly!

-So, equating the coefficients of \(\raise 0.2pt{e^{2x}\small,}\) we can see that \(\raise 0.2pt{2C=6}\) so \(\raise 0.2pt{C=3}\) and the particular integral (PI) is therefore \(\raise 0.2pt{3x^{2}e^{2x}\small.}\)
+So, equating the coefficients of \(\raise 0.2pt{e^{2x}\small,}\) we obtain\(\raise 0.2pt{2C=6\small,}\) so \(\raise 0.2pt{C=3}\) and the particular integral (PI) is \(\raise 0.2pt{3x^{2}e^{2x}\small.}\)

 Finally, the general solution of the original equation is just the complementary function plus the particular integral: